Pavelezl/Backend-CodingExercises/README.md

 Here you will find all the exercises that have been completed for the subject [BackEnd I]( ) under the Certified Tech Developer Program of Digital House.

 # Classes
-- Unit Testing with JUnit
+- Introduction to the back end subject
-   - [Class 1]( ): Set up groups of people and applying the necessary tests.
+   - [Class 1]( ): Make a list of people, add them to a group and proceed with the necessary methods.

 # Classwork
 - Unit Testing with JUnit